11 Eye-Catching Business Card Design Trends (+10 Templates)

 - Play with the shape.
 The classic credit-card-shaped business card fits perfectly into a billfold, but a unique shape can make your business card design stand out.
 Consider unconventional shapes such as squares, triangles, or circles.

-- Use your company logo.
+- Use your Brand logo.
 A well-designed company logo helps boost brand recognition, so you should put it on your business card.
-It will help people recognise your brand out in the world and help build trust whenever they see your logo.
+It will help people recognise your brand out in the world and help build trust whenever they see your brand logo.

 - Keep your branding consistent.
 Don’t make your business card design too unique.
 Consistent branding builds consumer trust and is highly valuable when selling your business or finding investors.